 - manage back, neck or shoulder pain resulting from having very large or very heavy breasts

 Reduction of the breasts is an extremely popular surgery because it provides freedom of movement and helps reduce physical pain (neck pain, shoulder pain and back pain), social discomfort and clothing limitations of having very large breasts.

-To arrange a consultation in Melbourne with an expert Surgeon who performs well-balanced, natural-looking Breast Reduction procedures, phone or email us today to arrange a consultation and assessment with Specialist Plastic Surgeon, Dr Richard Sackelariou.
+To arrange a consultation in Melbourne or Sydney with an expert Surgeon who performs well-balanced, natural-looking Breast Reduction procedures, phone or email us today to arrange a consultation and assessment with Specialist Plastic Surgeon, Dr Richard Sackelariou.

-Melbourne locations are available; it’s very helpful to ask for a GP referral before you come, especially if you are suffering from a physical condition caused by large, heavy breasts or breast ptosis.
+It’s very helpful to ask for a GP referral before you come, especially if you are suffering from a physical condition caused by large, heavy breasts or breast ptosis.